Andrew-Heath/quickpic/README.md

 1. ~~Implement React-Router~~
 1. ~~Figure out how to change where the bundle is saved~~
 1. ~~Implement Express Server~~
-1. Organize dummy text in place of pictures
+1. ~~Organize dummy text in place of pictures~~
-1. Make sure server delivers page a can request text from files
+1. Make sure server delivers page and can request text from files
 1. organize front page components